Lokivir/git-notes/commands.md

 ## git commit
 `git commit` records the changes made to the index (staged files) by committing them with a log message to the repository.
+>By using `git commit --amend` you can combine staged changes with the previous commit instead of creating a new commit and to edit the previous commit message without changing its snapshot.

 ### Synopsis
 ```